Cannery Women at Work

 ~ from the The Star-Kist Story, company pamphlet, Starkist Foods, Inc., H.J.
 Heinz Co.
 (1962), Matich Family Private Collection.

-| PRE-COOKING
+PRE-COOKING

-Tuna is pre-cooked in steam-ovens, 150 tons at a time.
 Depending on size, the tuna is cooked up to 4 hours then cooled.
 Originally the fish were cooled in a cooling room for ten to twelve hours.
 The post-war tuna plants, especially the high-tech Star-Kist Plant 4, reduced the time by half with a rapid vacuum cooler.

 ~ from the The Star-Kist Story, company pamphlet, Starkist Foods, Inc., H.J.
 Heinz Co.
 (1962), Matich Family Private Collection.

-| CLEANING & SORTING
+CLEANING & SORTING

 Women clean, bone, fillet along seven 150-ft long stainless steel conveyor belt tables in the 43,000 square foot cleaning room at Star-Kist Plant 4.